How to Deal With Bed Wetting in 4 Easy Steps

 You close your eyes, wish it was 5 am and everything’s the way it should be.
 After all, the day that’s just passed has been a manic one.

 But.
 You feel the hand on your shoulder again, and reality hits.
 Pushing the spread aside, you shake off all traces of sleepiness and get to work.
 Now the question of the moment- it’s the first time that your kid has wet the bed.
 Surely emotions must be running gamut in that little head of theirs.

-The best thing to do when your kid has wet the best, according to the American Academy of Paediatrics, is to be honest and involved in the moment.
+The best thing to do when your kid has wet the bed is, according to the American Academy of Paediatrics, to be honest, and involved in the moment.

 1. Tell the truth about bed wetting

 Having graduated from potty-training, your child may feel a little perplexed that their body doesn’t work the same way in the night.
 Chat to them about how it was beyond what they could do but that this was a result of the body just following instruction from the brain and they were not awake to be the filter.